-For this course, we will use the textbook "Economics" by Mankiw/Taylor (4th edition; you can also buy the 3rd rev. ed. as imperfect substitute) and required readings will mostly be from this book (other editions of the book "Principles of Economics" by Mankiw may be used as even less perfect substitutes).
+For this course, we will use the textbook "Economics" by Mankiw/Taylor (5th edition) and required readings will mostly be from this book (other editions of the book "Principles of Economics" by Mankiw may be used as even less perfect substitutes).
 Additional reading may be provided during the course.